 The old Kilmore Courthouse, our home, is being renovated and the contractors have erected scaffolding at the street front.
 This means there is a chance access will not be possible this coming week, ie Mon 9 April to Frid 13 April.
 Please monitor this site or contact our Society by email for the current situation.
 This will not impact on our Open House event on Sat 14 April.

-The meeting will begin at 7:30 and end at approximately 9 – 9:30, with time for questions and general business.
+Meetings are held at the old Courthouse at 4 Powlett St, Kilmore (unless notified differently) and begin at 7:30 and end at approximately 9 – 9:30, with time for questions and general business.